-To start your commercial pilot training you require a UK issued EASA Class One Medical Certificate.
+To start your commercial pilot training you need to complete a Class One Medical exam.
 The aim of which is to ensure you meet the standard medical requirements of operating an aircraft and to be mentally and physically fit to safely exercise the privileges of your licence.

 Medical certificates need to be revalidated every year, so it is important to maintain high levels of fitness and health to train and work as a pilot.
 It is your responsibility to ensure that you have a current and valid Class One Medical Certificate before you start your commercial pilot training and a copy of your valid certificate will be requested when you submit your admission form.